 BCF International: Revenues fell 2% in peso terms to Php42.2 billion as it was held back by foreign exchange translation.
 On a constant currency basis, underlying sales were up 2% as growth in Oceania and Vietnam was tempered by Thailand.
-Despite topline challenges, operating income increased by 8% to Php4.0 billion businesses with Danone and driven by better price-cost Vitasoy.
-These were supported mix from key markets. by better execution of our key transformation programs in distribution and supply chain.
+Despite topline challenges, operating income increased by 8% to Php4.0 billion driven by better price-cost mix from key markets.

-28.3 billion, + 12% Agro-Industrial & Commodities
+₱28.3 billion, + 12% Agro-Industrial & Commodities